Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Ke'Bryan Hayes At The Plate

-- Hayes has 15 doubles, five triples, four home runs and 15 walks while hitting .256.
+- Hayes is hitting .256 with 15 doubles, five triples, four home runs and 15 walks.

-- Hayes has picked up a hit in 43 of 66 games this year, with multiple hits 17 times.
+- Hayes has reached base via a hit in 44 games this season (of 67 played), and had multiple hits in 17 of those games.

-- He has gone deep in four games this season (6.1%), leaving the park in 1.4% of his trips to the plate.
+- He has hit a home run in four games this season (6.0%), homering in 1.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.